danramteke/danramteke.github.com/src/pages/blog/2022-09-06-tagging-for-ios-devops.md

 ---
-title: Tagging
+title: Tagging for iOS DevOps
 published: true
 layout: layout:BlogLayout
 date: 2022-09-06
 ---

-# Branching & Tagging for iOS DevOps
+# Tagging for iOS DevOps

 When you're ready to submit a build to TestFlight, I recommend tagging that commit in the style of `1.2.3-7`, where `1.2.3` is the marketing version shown on the App Store and `7` is the build number.
 This strategy allows us to easily reference what code went into which build.